25 FEBRUARY 2019

 Packaging design was further elaborated on by Guy Douglass, Creative Strategy Director at Parker Williams Ltd. / Sun Branding Solutions, who stated that the future is “all about inclusive design”.
 Guy Douglass explained that “you don’t have to design for the old – you just need to bear the needs of the old in mind”.
 Jo Stephenson also emphasised the importance of designing packaging for Europe’s ageing population by favouring segmentation based on needs, interests and values, rather than a limiting – and potentially offensive – focus solely on someone’s more advanced age.

 Finally, FTA Europe Diamond Award 2018 winner Pierluigi Gava showcased the success of his company, Cartotecnica Postumia, a European flexo printer who engaged in “lean thinking”.
 He claimed that “changing culture is the most important factor to transform [a business]”.

 – ENDS –

 FTA Europe represents the common interests of the European flexographic (flexo) printing industry.
 The association provides a common platform for national flexo associations in Europe to collaborate in areas of shared interest, and also advocates for the industry to the EU institutions.
 The office of FTA Europe is located in Brussels.
 For permission to use these photos, contact the Secretariat.

-CONTACT PERSON: Annie Scanlan, Membership and Information Officer Email: email@example.com
+CONTACT PERSON: Annie Scanlan, Events & Policy Officer Email: email@example.com